Sabarigiri Hydro Electric Project

+Pamba Dam is a dam built on the river Pampa in the Ranni forest area of Seethathodu Grama Panchayat in Pathanamthitta district of Kerala.
+It was built in 1967 as part of the Sabarigiri Hydroelectric Project.

 Sabarigiri Hydro Electric Project is the second largest hydro electric project in Kerala.
 The Pamba River and its tributary the Kakki River are dammed up to form two separate reservoirs which are connected by a 3.21 km long underground tunnel.
 The Sabarigiri Powerhouse is then fed from Kakki reservoir.
 Originally commissioned in 1966 with an installed capacity of 300 MW, from 2005 to 2009, the capacity was increased to 340 MW.

 The Kakki reservoir is formed by the Kakki Dam and Anathode Dam that form a shared reservoir connected by a natural valley.
 Anathode is a stream which joins Kakki River downstream of Kakki Dam.

 The Pamba reservoir is formed by the Pamba Dam.

 The Kakki and Pamba dam were completed in 1966 and Anathodu Dam in 1967.

 Pamda reservoir has a catchment area of 90.88 km^{2} with a full reservoir level (FRL) at 3236 ft above MSL and a minimum drawdown level (MDDL) of 3160 ft above MSL, providing an effective storage at FRL of 31,450,000 m^{3}.

 Kakki reservoir has a catchment area of 225.51 km^{2} with a FRL at 3220 ft above MSL and a minimum drawdown level of 3135 ft above MSL, providing an effective storage at FRL of 447,760,000 m^{3}.